 - 1/2 cup milk

-- Place the potatoes in a large pot and cover with water.
+- COOK THE POTATOES: Place the peeled potatoes in a large pot and cover completely with water.
 Add 2 teaspoons of the salt and bring to a boil over medium-high heat.
-Cook until the potatoes are tender, drain and return to the pot.
+Cook until the potatoes are tender; drain and return to the pot.

-- Transfer potatoes to a serving dish and drizzle with the reserved brown butter.
+- SERVE: Transfer the potatoes to a serving dish and drizzle with the reserved brown butter.
+Serve warm.

 adapted from Southern Living 2007 Annual Recipes

 Nutrition information provided as an estimate only.
 Various brands and products can change the counts.
 Any nutritional information should be used as a general guideline.

 - Fat: 17 g

 - Trans Fat: 0 g